artkonekt/appshell/README.md

 ## Laravel Auth Support

+First, Run `php artisan make:auth`

 If the "final" user class is not going to be `App\User` then don't forget to modify model class this to your app's `config/auth.php` file:
 ```php
     //...
     'providers' => [